mdtanrikulu/ens-verified/ENSIP.md

 Verifiable records are standard ENS text records.
 Any resolver that implements the `text(bytes32 node, string key)` function (as defined in EIP-634) is compatible, including:

-- **CCIP-Read (EIP-3668) resolvers** that fetch records from off-chain data sources.
+- **CCIP-Read (EIP-3668) resolvers** that fetch records from offchain data sources.
 - **L2 resolvers** that bridge data from Layer 2 networks.
 - **Wildcard resolvers (ENSIP-10)** that resolve records for subdomains dynamically.

 No special bridge logic or resolver modifications are required.
 The `VerifiableRecordController` writes records via `setText`, and verifiers read them via `text` -- both standard resolver operations.

 Additionally, issuers MAY register an `IProofBundleProvider` contract address as their `specificationURI` (see Section 8).
-This contract can use CCIP-Read to serve proof bundles from L2 storage, enabling a fully on-chain proof retrieval path for cross-chain verification scenarios.
+This contract can use CCIP-Read to serve proof bundles from L2 storage, enabling a fully onchain proof retrieval path for cross-chain verification scenarios.
 The provider contract reverts with `OffchainLookup`, and CCIP-Read-aware clients transparently follow the gateway redirect to fetch the proof bundle from the L2.

 ---